 No, you do not need a theological degree to participate or teach on one of our trips, but you do need to be apt to teach and possess ministry experience.
 Additionally, some training sites offer other ministry outlets during the trip that will allow those who are not seeking to teach alternate ministry avenues.

-Theological: RTIM operates under the Baptist Faith and Message 2000 and The Gospel Coalition Statement Confessional Statement.
-All trip participants must adhere to one of these two statements of faith.
+Theological: RTIM operates under the New Hampshire Confession (1853) Revised, the Nashville Statement, and the Danvers Statement.
+All Reaching & Teaching missionaries, staff, trip participants, and field partners must adhere to each of these three statements of faith.

 Medical/Health: Many training sites are remote and may be challenging for a person with certain health concerns to minister in a given setting.
 For this reason, we work carefully with applicants who have health restrictions/concerns to insure that every person is able to have a safe and healthy trip.
-If you have specific medical concerns, please contact the Director of Short-Term Ministries to discuss which sites would be best to consider.
+If you have specific medical concerns, please discuss this with the Mobilizer in your initial conversation.

 At some training sites there are additional ministry opportunities.
 The most common opportunities include preaching in local churches and other gospel ministry.
 These are not available at all locations.